Protect Yourself from The Sun’s Harmful Rays

 I can tell you what has taken good care of my patient’s skin based on these years of observation.
 I’m also really fair-skinned and spend as much time outdoors in intense sun exposure settings as I possibly can.

-This is my top choice.
+This mineral sunscreen ingredient is my top choice in sunscreens.
 It is what I wear daily and have for years.
-It is what most of my patients choose, too.
-Mineral zinc oxide protects with mineral particles.
+It is also what most of my patients choose and what I observe to work the best when I examine their skin.
+Mineral zinc oxide protects skin from UV penetration with mineral particles.
 The smaller they are, the more invisible they can be on skin.
-Technology has evolved and the micro-fine size (non-nano) is now also invisible.
+Function and invisibility also are determined by coating the particle and the geometry of the coated particle (sphere, oblong shape etc.) Zinc oxide technology has evolved massively and micro-fine size (non-nano) is now invisible and my top choice.

-It blocks UVB and UVA.
-It’s protection drops off at the end of the UVA spectrum so I like to see a lot of zinc oxide in a product.
+Zinc oxide mineral sunscreens block UVB and UVA.
+Zinc oxide's UV protection drops off at the end of the UVA spectrum so I like to see a lot of zinc oxide in a product.
+Dr. Bailey

 I’ve recommended 5% or more for years and I like to see even more, if possible.

-You still need reapplication in intense UV-exposure settings because you will rub off product in the course of normal activities.
+Even with mineral zinc oxide and titanium dioxide sunscreens, you still need reapplication in intense UV-exposure settings because product will rub off and migrate into skin creases in the course of normal activities. - Dr. Bailey

 Mexoryl (Ecamsule): SX (water-soluble) and XL (oil-soluble)